Preparing for your trip

 Scheduling a mission

-General: Teams planning to come to Destino are asked to give six (6) months notice of the desired dates.
-If less than six-month notice, it is very unlikely that you will be able to schedule a trip for the dates you wish.
-Your group should have at least 15 team members, but no more then 25.
+General: Teams planning to come to Destino are asked to give at least three (3) months notice of the desired dates.
+If less than three-month notice, it is very unlikely that you will be able to schedule a trip for the dates you wish.
+Usually a group is best with at least 15 team members but no more then 25.
 No deposits are necessary for the in-country costs listed below.

 Hotel: All teams will stay at the Hotel Plaza San Pablo.
 The hotel is located in Siguatepeque, a town approximately 10 miles from Destino.
 The hotel provides nice accommodations and a safe environment.
 Linens are provided.
 Teams are offered a meeting room free of charge while at the hotel (great for evening devotionals).
 The electricity in the hotel (as well as all of Honduras) is the standard North American wattage (you can use your hair dryer, etc. without worry).
 The hotel offers two room sizes ( 2 person or 3-4 persons).
 Destino needs to have the sleeping arrangements 1 month in advance.
-Rooms cost approximately $11 per person per night.
-You can pay the hotel for the week upon arrival and prevent the need to have so much cash in your possession during your stay.
+Rooms cost approximately $15 per person per night.
+You can pay the hotel for the week upon arrival and avoid carrying around a lot of cash during your stay.
+There is usually internet service available in the hotel as well as an internet café on the corner of the block from the hotel.

 Food: Most breakfasts and dinners will be eaten at Maribel’s, a restaurant within walking distance of the hotel.
 The water is safe and the food is great.
 Teams are asked to prepare their own lunches.
 Local stores will have lunch foods that teams can purchase once in country.
 The water at Destino is also safe for drinking.
-In addition teams usually eat one dinner at a local pizzeria, and one dinner at a local restaurant named Bongo’s.
-Teams should budget approximately $11 per day per person for food.
+In addition teams usually eat one dinner at a local pizzeria.
+Teams should budget approximately $15 per day per person for food.
+(Maribel’s is $12 a day for breakfast and dinner (all you can eat), and another approximately $3.00 for lunch foods and drinks.

 Health and Safety: Destino is in a very safe part of Honduras.
 The health department provides a list of shots and/or medication that is recommended for those traveling to Honduras.
 Each team must use their own discretion when deciding which precautions to take.
-Short-term missionary insurance is also available to those interested.
+For instance, the health department will tell you that you need malaria medicines, but after 16 years here, I have never heard of a case of malaria and the medicines actually can make some team members feel ill.
+It’s up to your leadership.

 What can we do?